 Upon the closing of this offering, we will have no shares of our preferred stock outstanding.
-Outstanding shares of Series A Preferred Stock will be converted into 2,647,350 shares of common stock and outstanding shares of Series A-1 Preferred Stock will be converted into 1,911,133 shares of common stock immediately prior to the closing of this offering (excluding accrued dividends on outstanding shares of Series A Preferred Stock and Series A-1 Preferred Stock in an aggregate amount of 599,928 shares of our common stock to be issued upon the closing of this offering).
+Outstanding shares of Series A Preferred Stock will be converted into 2,647,350 shares of common stock and outstanding shares of Series A-1 Preferred Stock will be converted into 1,911,133 shares of common stock immediately prior to the closing of this offering.